-1. Wants are multiple: There is no limit to human wants.
+- 1. Wants are multiple: There is no limit to human wants.
 With the passage of time and the growth of civilisation, human wants have increased in number and variety.
-Our forefathers and grandparents perhaps did not know the transistor radios, mobile phones, television sets, air travel to mention a few.

-2. Wants are satiable: It is possible to satisfy a single or individual want, though not all of them.
+Our forefathers and grandparents perhaps did not know the transistor radios, mobile phones, television sets, air travel to mention a few. - 2.
+Wants are satiable: It is possible to satisfy a single or individual want, though not all of them.
 The law of Diminishing Marginal Utility is based on this characteristic of the satiability of a single want at a time.
 The more and more units we have of a thing the less and less of it we want.
-This is common human experience.

-3. Wants are complementary: The satisfaction of certain wants depends upon the availability of more than one commodity.
+This is common human experience. - 3.
+Wants are complementary: The satisfaction of certain wants depends upon the availability of more than one commodity.
 A mobile phone to give us satisfaction must have battery in it.
-That is to say that many wants go together, for example car and petrol; coffee, milk and sugar which are complementary goods.

-many available substitutes.
+That is to say that many wants go together, for example car and petrol; coffee, milk and sugar which are complementary goods. - 4.
+Wants are alternative: It is possible to satisfy some of our wants by choosing from many available substitutes.
 The reader can buy "The Hindu" or "The Indian Express" or any other daily to satisfy his want.
 In order to satisfy thirst, one can drink buttermilk or coconut water or any other drink of his liking.
-Many commodities, known as substitute goods, are competing with one another for our satisfaction.

-5. Wants are recurrent: Some wants occur again and again.
+Many commodities, known as substitute goods, are competing with one another for our satisfaction. - 5.
+Wants are recurrent: Some wants occur again and again.
 Some of them repeat themselves after a few hours (hunger. thirst), some others after a few days (washed clothes. toothpaste, haircuts), a few others after months (electric bulbs, fresh clothes), many others after a few years (mobile phone, car) and some others after decades (houses. furniture).
 Thus either after a short or a long interval, wants is bound to recur.